RECENT POST

 Don’t forget to replace ‘YOUR_ipstack_ACCESS_KEY’ and ‘YOUR_Weatherstack_ACCESS_KEY’ with your unique API keys.

-When you open the above HTML page in your web browser, it’ll show the following output:
+When you open the above HTML page in your web browser, it’ll show the following output (weather data by location):

 Note: The location and weather forecast data will change depending on the location the user accesses your website from.